apache/druid/docs/multi-stage-query/reference.md

 This section details the advantages and performance of various Cluster By Statistics Merge Modes.

 If a query requires key statistics to generate partition boundaries, key statistics are gathered by the workers while reading rows from the datasource.
-These statistics must be transfered to the controller to be merged together.
+These statistics must be transferred to the controller to be merged together.
 `clusterStatisticsMergeMode` configures the way in which this happens.

 `PARALLEL` mode fetches the key statistics for all time chunks from all workers together and the controller then downsamples